 - Damage that you cause on purpose

-- Liability from a business activities (you’ll need a business policy for this)
+- Liability from business activities (you’ll need a business policy for this)

 Who Needs Umbrella Policies?

-Umbrella insurance is useful.
-This is because it can help you save money and stress.
+Umbrella insurance is useful because it can help you save money and stress.
 But some people need it more than others.
-Here are a few examples of people that should consider adding an umbrella policy:
+Here are a few examples of people that should consider adding this type of policy:

 People Who Worry About Lawsuits

-Lawsuits are one of the main reasons why people choose to buy an umbrella policy.
+Lawsuits are one of the main reasons people buy one of these extra policies.
 They’re common across the country.
 Someone could sue you if you’re at fault in an accident.
 If you’re caught in a suit, you could end up having to pay a large settlement.
 They can often be so big that they could wipe out your bank account.
 Attorney fees are also an expense you’d have to pay.

 Your liability coverage will take care of a certain amount of legal fees during a lawsuit.
 But it might not always be able to cover the full amount.
 It’ll stop covering the expenses once the total cost exceeds your limits.

 You should consider buying umbrella insurance if a lawsuit is likely to clean you out.
-It’ll offer you protection from having to pay for what your liability insurance won’t cover.
-An umbrella policy is a smart choice if you’re not very rich.
+It’ll offer you protection from having to pay for what your liability won’t cover.
+Adding extra coverage is a smart choice if you’re not very rich.

 Those Who Have an Inexperienced Driver or Teen on Their Policy

-New drivers are higher risk than those who’ve been doing it for years.
-Insurance companies even reflect this in their rates.
+New drivers are at higher risk than those who’ve been doing it for years.
+Insurers even reflect this in their rates.
 Chances are, you’re the one who’s responsible for this new driver on your policy.
 They could go out and get into a wreck that you’d be liable for.
 The other party could even sue you.

 Someone Who Lives in a Wealthy or High-End Area

 Rich people are also more likely to sue you after an accident because they can afford to.
-Umbrella insurance would make sure you don’t have to shell out thousands of dollars for a lawsuit.
+An umbrella policy would make sure you don’t have to shell out thousands of dollars for a lawsuit.

 How to Buy Umbrella Insurance

-Umbrella insurance isn’t a part of your regular insurance policy.
-To buy it from a specific insurer, you usually need to carry a minimum amount of liability insurance with them.
-Most providers offer umbrella policies for both auto and homeowner’s insurance.
-Make sure to check with your agent to make sure you’re able to buy umbrella insurance from them.
+Umbrella insurance isn’t a part of your regular auto policy.
+To buy it from a specific insurer, you usually need to carry a minimum amount of liability coverage with them.
+Most providers offer these types of policies for both auto and homeowners insurance.
+Make sure to check with your agent to see if you can buy it from them.

-Note: according to the Insurance Information Institute (III), many insurers want you to carry about $250,000 of liability insurance before you can buy umbrella.
-Insurers may also want you to carry $300,000 of homeowner’s insurance.
+Note: according to the Insurance Information Institute (III), many insurers want you to carry about $250,000 of liability coverage before you can buy umbrella.
+Insurers may also want you to carry $300,000 of homeowners insurance.
 This is because they want you to already have an underlying amount of insurance before you buy any more.

 The cost of umbrella insurance is unique to every driver.
 Providers consider a variety of factors when they calculate your rates.
 Below is a list of the most common factors that insurers use:

 Auto insurers all calculate their rates using factors like the ones above.
 But that doesn’t mean each company will give you the same prices.
-Your best bet is to shop around and compare quotes so that you don’t pay too much for insurance.
+Your best bet is to shop around and compare quotes so you don’t pay too much.

-Just about any insurance company will sell you an umbrella personal liability policy.
+Just about any insurer will sell you an umbrella personal liability policy.
 Each one is a bit different.
 And they all set different rates.
 But you’ll seldom pay much.
-Below is a partial list of companies that offer umbrella coverage:
+Below is a partial list of companies that offer this type of coverage:

 What About Business Umbrella Policies?

-Business policies are a good idea if you have employees that drive using a company car.
-They could get into an accident and your business would be liable to pay.
+Business policies are a good idea if you have employees who use a company car.
+They could get into an accident, and your business would be liable to pay.
 They also would protect your business from lawsuits after an accident.
-Consider buying an umbrella policy for your business if you want to add extra coverage.
+Consider buying one of these policies for your business if you want to add extra coverage.

 Frequently Asked Questions